canonical/rockcraft/docs/tutorial/go.rst

     :end-before: [docs:go-build-end]
     :dedent: 2

 A new binary named ``go-hello-world`` should be in the current directory.
+This binary is only needed for local testing, as Rockcraft will compile the Go application.
 Run the Go application using ``./go-hello-world`` to verify that it works.

 Test the Go application by using ``curl`` to send a request to the root endpoint.
 We may need a new terminal for this, if we are using Multipass use